Education

 EL 016 – Linux for Scientists

-next addition: 31-01-2025 to 24-01-2025
+next edition: 31-01-2025 to 24-01-2025

 This course is designed to teach users how to work with the Linux/UNIX command line interface.
 It covers basic commands for file and directory management, process handling, input/output redirection, and text processing tools like ‘sed’ and ‘gawk’.
 The second half focuses on writing Bash shell scripts to automate tasks, with practical applications such as using the Sun Grid Engine job queue system on the epib-genstat servers.